-Schwab establishes endowed scholarships to support Black students pursuing a career in Financial Planning
+Schwab establishes endowed scholarships to support students from underrepresented communities

 When Chuck Schwab founded Charles Schwab & Co., he did so with a belief that every individual should have unhindered access to investing.
 That commitment to access has been a core element of the firm’s culture ever since.
 And it is the basis for the firm’s strong belief in building a diverse and inclusive employee base.

 In line with those values, the firm recently announced the latest action it is taking to help increase the pipeline of diverse talent into Schwab.
-Through the Charles Schwab Foundation, Schwab has endowed a $3.5 million scholarship program to provide financial assistance and career opportunities to Black students with a declared major in Financial Planning.
+Through the Charles Schwab Foundation, Schwab has endowed a $3.5 million scholarship program to provide financial assistance and career opportunities to students from underrepresented communities.

-Once up and running, Black students majoring in Financial Planning at several universities across the country will be eligible to apply for approximately $10,000 a year in scholarship funds for both their junior and senior years.
-In addition to the two-year scholarship, recipients will be invited to apply for and participate in an internship at Schwab, which could help inspire a future career in Financial Planning.
+Underrepresented students at these seven partner universities across the United States are eligible to apply for approximately $10,000 a year in scholarship funds.
+In addition to the two-year scholarship, recipients will be invited to apply for and participate in an internship at Schwab, which could help inspire a future career in finance.

 Mentorship and lasting impact

-This endowment complements Schwab’s previously announced $500,000 contribution to fund scholarships at three Historically Black Colleges and Universities (HBCUs): Bethune-Cookman University, North Carolina Agriculture and Technical State University, and Prairie View A&M University.
-Both programs are part of the firm’s ongoing efforts to develop and attract diverse talent by recruiting from underrepresented communities, including women, people of color, people with disabilities, and people with military backgrounds.
+Schwab’s scholarship programs are part of the firm’s ongoing efforts to develop and attract diverse talent by recruiting from underrepresented communities, including women, people of color, people with disabilities, and people with military backgrounds.
 More information about Schwab’s commitment to diversity is available on the firm’s Diversity & Inclusion website.